TPesch/Sofware-Engineering-Project/README.md

 ### A) Project Description

-A small pet project aimed at getting back into coding.
-The code can be relatively simple (e.g., a basic game with console output).
-Documentation should be brief but informative.

-- Most of my Adult life I have been working in the service industry.
-Specifically I've been working behind A Bar, and after all these years i can honestly say the hardest thing for new bartenders (Besides keeping the bar clean) is learning and memorizing the cocktails.
-With every new Restaurant/Bar or New hire, came a bunch of loose papers with scribbles on it to be shoved here and there in the bar.
-I want to be able to have all my recipes in one place, to be able to keep my bar clean, and to be able to give all the new hires the recipes without the fear of them loosing the Recipe Book in a accident.

-### B) Key Topics Covered

-Each team member must apply the following topics taught in the course to the project.
+This project started as a way for me to get back into coding after spending most of my life working in the service industry.
+I’ve been behind a bar for years, and one thing I’ve consistently seen is how difficult it is for new bartenders to remember cocktail recipes.
+Every new place comes with a flood of scribbled notes, recipe books, and cluttered bars.

+So, I decided to create a way to solve this problem.
+First with a Web server, and now with a could based App.
+My goal is to build a clean, accessible recipe management tool where I (and others) can store all our cocktail recipes in one place.
+Something new hires can use without the fear of spilling drinks all over it.

+This is more than just an app for me, it’s a chance to bridge my personal experience with tech.

 ---